-Literacy is based around a high-quality book which engages children and inspires further learning.
+Literacy is taught through Drawing Club and is based around a high-quality book which engages children and inspires further learning.
 The first Literacy lesson begins with a 'Sparkly Start' to introduce the book and encourage conversation and curiosity.
-The remaining Literacy sessions focus on developing communication and writing skills.
+We then investigate the character.
+On a Tuesday we read the story again and talk about the setting.
+Wednesday to Thursday it is Adventure Time and we imagine a scenario from the story.
+The teacher models drawing and writing a simple sentence.
+Children come to Drawing at least twice a week where they draw and write.

-Every afternoon begins with whole-class teaching which may focus on Personal, Social and Emotional Development (incorporating Jigsaw - our whole school approach to teaching PSHE), The World or Expressive Arts and Design.
+Every afternoon there is whole-class teaching which may focus on Personal, Social and Emotional Development (incorporating Jigsaw - our whole school approach to teaching PSHE), The World or Expressive Arts and Design.
 The focus links to our story or theme of the week.
 All children join in with the whole-class input.
 Some may then go and work with a teaching assistant.